ThomasMendelson/project_deep_learning/README.md

    - Use the `main.py` to choose which model to train and set additional options for your experiments.
    - Example command:
      ```bash
-     python main.py --model vit_unet --epochs 50 --batch_size 4
+     python main.py --model vit_unet
      ```

 4. **Evaluate and Analyze:**
-   - After training, use the saved models to perform evaluation and generate segmentation results.
-Evaluate the performance using both qualitative and quantitative metrics, such as Dice Similarity Coefficient and Hausdorff Distance.
+   - After training, use the saved models to perform evaluation with **check_accuray** function in **utils.py** and generate segmentation results.

 ## Additional Notes
 - Ensure all dependencies are installed, preferably in a virtual environment or using Docker for consistency.